Solid foods are a big step for a baby. Find out when and how to make the transition from breast milk or formula to solid foods.By Mayo Clinic Staff

 - Is your baby mouthing his or her hands or toys?

-If you answer yes to these questions and your baby's doctor agrees, you can begin supplementing your baby's liquid diet.
+If you answer yes to these questions and your baby's health care provider agrees, you can begin supplementing your baby's liquid diet.

 Continue feeding your baby breast milk or formula — up to 32 ounces a day.
 Then:

+Don't give juice to your baby until after age 1.
 Juice isn't a necessary part of a baby's diet, and it's not as valuable as whole fruit.
-Too much juice might contribute to weight problems and diarrhea, as well as thwart your baby's appetite for more-nutritious solid foods.
-Sipping juice throughout the day or while falling asleep can lead to tooth decay.
+Too much juice might contribute to weight problems and diarrhea.
+Sipping juice throughout the day can lead to tooth decay.

-Certain foods are not appropriate for babies.
+Certain foods aren't appropriate for babies.
 Consider these guidelines:

 - Don't offer cow's milk or honey before age 1.
 Cow's milk doesn't meet an infant's nutritional needs — it isn't a good source of iron — and can increase the risk of iron deficiency.
 Honey might contain spores that can cause a serious illness known as infant botulism.

-When feeding your baby, give him or her your full attention.
-Talk to your baby and help him or her through the process.
-In addition, to make mealtime enjoyable:
+During feedings, talk to your baby and help him or her through the process.
+To make mealtime enjoyable:

 - Stay seated.
 As soon as your baby can sit easily without support, use a highchair with a broad, stable base.
 Buckle the safety straps.